20 March 2023 by Rui Ribeiro

-When planning your Big Five safari trip, you’ll quickly find that there’s an abundance of safari parks, hotels and destinations to choose from.
+When planning your safari trip, you’ll quickly find that there’s an abundance of safari parks, hotels and destinations to choose from.
 To help, we’ve put together this collection of Africa’s finest lodges that combine luxury living with exclusive wildlife-viewing opportunities.
 There’s everything from thatched private pool indulgence to glass-walled suites raised out of remote forests on giant stilts.
 In each, game drives, bush walks and even helicopter flights will help you get the best out of Africa’s premiere parks and reserves.

 Set beneath a leafy forest canopy on the banks of the recurrent Sand River, this luxury offering enjoys a prime location on a private reserve.
 It’s intimate too, with just eight thatched suites, all appointed in earthy tones that showcase authentic African artwork.
 However, it’s their plunge pools and outdoor showers that really stand out.
 And, with Sabi Sand sharing an unfenced border with South Africa’s Big Five posterchild, Kruger National Park, the daily game drives and bush walks are superb, covering over 10,000 hectares of bushland.